S.W.A.T.: Firefight

-S.W.A.T.: Firefight is a 2011 American direct-to-DVD action crime film directed by Benny Boom.
-It is a sequel to the 2003 film S.W.A.T., based on the 1975 S.W.A.T. television series.
-Despite its name, the film does not feature any of the original cast nor are there any mentions of the previous film.
+S.W.A.T.: Firefight is a 2011 American direct-to-video action crime film directed by Benny Boom.
+It is a standalone sequel to the 2003 film S.W.A.T., based on the 1975–76 television series of the same name.
+Despite its name, the film does not feature any of the original cast nor are there any mentions of the previous TV series.

 A sequel, S.W.A.T.: Under Siege, was released in 2017.

 Plot

 Sgt.
 Paul Cutler is an ex-military Los Angeles Police Department S.W.A.T. officer and considered to be one of the best, even holding a record of having no civilian casualties for ten years straight.
 After successfully rescuing hostages with no casualties, Cutler is requested to train the Detroit S.W.A.T. with an updated training curriculum from the F.B.I.'s Hostage Rescue Team training program.

 Shortly after arriving in Detroit, Cutler immediately imposes his authority and has a rough time with the Captain of the department as well as one of the senior S.W.A.T. commanders Justin Kellogg.
-During the middle of a training exercise, the team responds to an emergency call wherein ex-government agent Walter Hatch is holding his girlfriend hostage.
+In the middle of a training exercise, the team is interrupted by an emergency call wherein ex-government agent Walter Hatch is holding his girlfriend hostage.

-Although the girl is saved unharmed, she hijacks Hatch's handgun and pleads with Cutler to move so she can shoot Hatch.
-When Cutler refuses to and tries to calm her down, she puts the gun to her head and commits suicide.
+Although the girl is rescued unharmed, she hijacks Hatch's pistol and pleads with Cutler to move so she can shoot Hatch.
+When Cutler refuses to and tries to calm her down, she turns the weapon to her head and commits suicide.

 Cutler's 10-year record with no hostages lost is broken and it takes its toll on him.
 The rift between Cutler and Kellogg escalates at a local bar, where Cutler makes a bet for Kellogg to beat him in a higher score with an arcade machine in exchange for Cutler leaving the city.
 Kellogg loses the bet, and is instead reassigned to "Charlie Company".

 Due to low manpower, Cutler enlists military squadmate Lori Barton to assist his training.
 As the training goes on, Hatch steals a binder which contains details of tactics and information on the members.